PaperMC/docs/docs/velocity/developers/api/command.md

                 // Returning BrigadierCommand.FORWARD will send the command to the server return Command.SINGLE_SUCCESS;
             })
-            // Using the "then" method you can add subarguments to the command.
+            // Using the "then" method, you can add subarguments to the command.
             // For example, this subcommand will be executed when using the command "/test <some argument>"
             // A RequiredArgumentBuilder is a type of argument in which you can enter some undefined data
             // of some kind.
 For example, this example uses a StringArgumentType.word() that requires